Skip to content

 Project

 The Iris Garden is one of the few historical gardens remaining at Nunnington Hall.
-Thanks to a generous gift from the Estate of Mrs Gertrude Mary Looi, we now have the opportunity to breathe new life into this space with a fresh design that pays homage to the original vision, while still featuring a collection of irises.
+Thanks to a generous gift from the Estate of Mrs Gertrude Mary Looi, we have had the opportunity to breathe new life into this space with a fresh design that pays homage to the original vision, while still featuring a collection of irises.

 A new season for the Iris Garden